Migraine attacks show no mercy

 Talk to your doctor about what migraine medicine is right for you.
 Your doctor may consider things like:

 Remember, even if you are taking preventive medicine*, you can still have a migraine attack.
-When one happens, you might also benefit from an acute medicine.
+When one happens, you might benefit from an acute medicine (a medicine that helps when an attack happens).

 REYVOW can cause serious side effects, including: